Odontoid = A peg-like part of the second bone in the neck

 - Nuclear bone scan – a diagnostic procedure in which a radioactive substance is injected into the body to measure activity in the bones.
 (The amount of radiation is small–less than the radiation in half of one CT scan.)
 This scan helps identify damaged bones.

 Treatment options for type II odontoid fractures can be nonsurgical or surgical.
 Nonsurgical measures include immobilization, prevent or restrict movement, in a cervical collar or halo vest.

 Surgery may be required if the fracture has resulted in neurologic symptoms and/or the spine has become unstable.
 One surgical option is a procedure called anterior screw fixation.
 During this procedure, the surgeon approaches the vertebra from the front of the neck (an anterior approach) and places an internal fixation, like screws, to hold the vertebrae in place while the bone heals.

 Another option is a similar procedure performed from the back of the neck (a posterior approach).
 During this procedure, the surgeon fuses C1 and C2, the first and second vertebrae.

 The treatment of stable odontoid fractures remains controversial.
 The surgeon will determine the best treatment for each patient and each situation.

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C. E. Anderson (Pediatric) are experts in treating type II odontoid fractures.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman and Richard C. E. Anderson (Pediatric) are experts in treating type II odontoid fractures.
 Any one of them can also offer you a second opinion.